-Treatment for arthritis is determined by the type and severity.
+Treatment for arthritis is determined by type and severity.
 Early stages sufferers use over-the-counter pain relievers and lifestyle modifications like weight loss and performing mild exercises that strengthen the muscles that support the knee.
-If osteoarthritis has progressed, a knee resurfacing, partial knee replacement, or total knee replacement may be the solution to ending the pain.
+If osteoarthritis has progressed, a knee resurfacing, partial knee replacement or a total knee replacement may be the solution to ending the pain.

 The most common structures to be injured or damaged are the cartilages (meniscus) within the joint and the 4 ligaments which keep the two bones of the knee (femur and tibia) together and functioning properly.
 The ligaments are the bands of soft tissue that act as restraints connecting the bones and providing stability in the joint.

 Treatment involves applying ice packs, elevating the knee, and immobilization.
 Severe injuries may require surgical repair and stabilization.
 Patients who have injured their meniscus may experience some pain when the knee is fully straightened and on weight-bearing.
 There may also be some swelling if there was a significant injury.
 Symptoms of meniscal injury may sometimes disappear on their own, but frequently persist or return months or years later and require treatment, particularly if the knee is injured a second time.